mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

       }
     }

-## 17 Use An if Statement In A Loop
+## 17 Use An if Statement In A while Loop

 A common thing to do is to use variables to keep track of some sort of count.
 When used in a loop we count things very quickly.